 Best Wooden: GoCraft Wooden Carved Mortar and Pestle

-What We Like: Ergonomic, sturdy base, wide opening, easy to clean
+What We Love: Ergonomic, sturdy base, wide opening, easy to clean

-What We Don't Like: Small surface area, retain the flavors of herbs and spices
+What We Don't Love: Small surface area, retain the flavors of herbs and spices

 Dimensions (WxH): 3.5 x 4 inches | Capacity: 1.75 cups | Weight: 1 pound